eerieA/ju-labs/README.md

 Dependencies of notebooks are documented in the README of each subfolder respectively, because different set of excercises may have different dependencies.

-Currently only one subfolder but still keeping this folder strucure in case there are more in the future.
-If not, then I will just delete the whole repo at some point.
+These are all sporadic small scripts.
+I might delete the whole repo at some point.